Pithamagan: Plot

 The police catches wind of the murder and arrests Chithan.
 Sakthi gets Chithan to side with the police as an informant.
 Sekar later attacks and kills Sakthi and dumps his body in the middle of the road.
-Chithan does not understand that Sakthi is dead and zones out to outer space when everyone surrounds him.
-Gomathi, Manju, and the others are crying.
-Gomathi sees Chithan's confusion as indifference and angrily drives him away from Sakthi's body.
+Chithan does not understand that Sakthi is dead and zones out when everyone surrounds him.
+While Gomathi, Manju, and the others are crying, Gomathi sees Chithan's confusion as indifference and angrily drives him away from Sakthi's body.

 Chithan slowly starts to understand that Sakthi is dead as he sees him on the funeral pyre.
 His realisation is complete when he wakes up in the morning next to the burnt remains of Sakthi's corpse.
-He experiences emotions that he has never experienced before: fury, agony, betrayal, and pain that he has never felt.
-His body bears the scars of a million bruises and his acts of violence have always been self-defence and the defence of his masters.
-This realisation of the meaning of death and the pain of losing a loved one breaks the feral chains that had wound up on his psyche.
+He experiences emotions that he has never experienced before: fury, agony, betrayal, and pain that he has never felt, and decides to take revenge on Sekar.

-Chithan retaliates by setting fire to the marijuana fields, lets Sekar experience the pain of his loss, and then sets upon destroying him physically.
+Chithan sets fire to the marijuana fields, lets Sekar experience the pain of his loss, and then sets upon destroying him physically.
 He drives him through the street, taking his time by breaking a few bones at a time until he is done toying with him.
-He then kills Sekar by biting his neck.
+He then kills Sekar by biting his neck, and with nothing left to lose, leaves the village.